ludug3r0/go-client/README.md

 ## Usage

-Execute with `lein run -m handler` and access on http://localhost:5000
+Execute with `lein figwheel` and access on http://localhost:3449

 ## License